DamonB2011/Website-UI-Development-With-Claude-May-10th-2026/README.md

 ## About

 Built by Youbo (Damon) Bao, a student developer at Ridley College interested in mechanical engineering, aerospace, and building things at the intersection of physics and software.
+This is my first project that was business oriented, I plan on making things close to this in the future.